jxxcarlson/math_research/README.md

      spaces which decompose the primitive cohomology of the  Fermat hypersurface.

+  4. quintic_fields.sage: for finding totally real quintic fields which produce cubic surfaces as in J. A. Carlson and D. Toledo, Cubic Surfaces with Special Periods, Proc.
+Amer.
+Math.
+Soc.
+141 (2013), 1947-1962.

 (2) is better developed than (1), and (2) does everything that (1) does.
 To download sage (free), go to http://sagemath.org